“Attack wins you games – Defence wins you titles” – Choose wisely!

 1. Preventing brute force attacks right from the start

-I am sure we all are acquainted with a standard WordPress login page URL.
+We are all familiar with a standard WordPress login page URL.
 It is where the backend of the website is accessed.
 And maybe that’s the reason why people try to intrude in.
 Every website works in a predetermined manner and your one is no exception.
 The default login page looks something like this www.anysite.com/wp-admin.
 One small attack launched and you are finished.

 Customizing the login page URL is the first and foremost thing I recommend to fellow WordPress users.
 Like it or not, but at somewhere site owners are also responsible for their site getting hacked.
 Choosing a reliable WordPress development company and leaving it then and there is not a wise decision.
 There are certain things the website owner must take into account.